Lucia's Blog: "YOU HAVE LEFT YOUR FIRST LOVE"

 Revelation 2:4

-It is sad as well as tragic when someone abandons the "first love" they had when they first married.
+It is sad and tragic when someone abandons the "first love" they had when they first married.
 When the affection that existed during courtship and the honeymoon is all gone, it is equally tragic.
 The same thing happens to Christians.
-Sometimes it happens soon after baptism, when they abandon their faith and stop rejoicing and can no longer bear Jesus' yoke.
+Sometimes it happens soon after baptism, when they abandon their faith and stop rejoicing, and can no longer bear Jesus' yoke.
 Although His yoke is easy and His burden is light, they think that it is difficult with its many "commandments and obligations" to follow and obey.
 They don't realize that all of God's commandments are for our good to save us from the sins that will destroy us in hell.
 The obligation to meet on the Lord's Day to remember the death and resurrection of our Lord and Savior, Jesus Christ, by observing the Lord's Supper as well as our songs of praise and our prayers of worship and petition to God and our weekly contributions to the cause of Christ are calculated by our loving God to preserve our souls to the end.

 I. The Good Qualities of the Church at Ephesus: